-Non-current assets held for sale and liabilities held for sale are reported separately from the other assets and liabilities in the consolidated balance sheet at the end of the reporting date.
+Non-current assets held for sale and liabilities held for sale are reported separately from the other assets and liabilities in the consolidated statement of financial position at the end of the reporting date.

 Non-current assets held for sale (disposals groups) are not depreciated but measured at the lower of their carrying amount and fair value less costs to sell.